B. Jack Pan

 · Pan, B., C. Goedhart, and D. Pataki (2010) “The linkage between native habitat and plant water use in acacia species.”
 UROP Symposium.

 · Traverso, M. Boarman, R., and Pan, B. (2013) “Synthetic Aperture Radar Data Decision Support for Atlantic Bluefin Tuna Population Assessment and Management in the Gulf of Mexico.”
-NASA DEVELOP Technical Report.
+NASA DEVELOP Technical Report (internal).

 · Pan, B. (2013) “An Assessment of Artificial Ocean Iron Fertilization as a Climate Emergency Response and Intervention Program.”

-· NASA/University of Maine, Calibration & Validation for Ocean Color Remote Sensing (ocean optics summer course); instructors (alphabetical): Emmanuel Boss (coordinator), Ivona Cetinic, Curt Mobley, Mary Jane Perry, Collin Roesler, Ken Voss, Jeremy Werdell.
-(Summer, 2015)
+· NASA & University of Maine, Calibration & Validation for Ocean Color Remote Sensing (“the ocean optics summer course”); instructors (alphabetical): Emmanuel Boss (coordinator), Ivona Cetinic, Curt Mobley, Mary Jane Perry, Collin Roesler, Ken Voss, Jeremy Werdell.
+(Summer, 2015).

-· NSF RAPID Field Campaign in collaboration with the Korea Polar Research Institute (KOPRI) on R/V Araon (Mar. – May 2018)
+· NSF RAPID Field Campaign (to Eastern Antarctic Peninsula) in collaboration with the Korea Polar Research Institute (KOPRI) on IBRV ARAON (Mar. – May 2018)

-· NASA/UMaine Field Work Cruise, Optics & Satellite Ocean Color Validation on R/V Ira C. (Summer 2015)
+· NASA/UMaine Field Work Cruise, Optics & Satellite Ocean Color Validation (to Maine Coastal Ocean) on R/V Ira C. (Summer 2015)

-· SIO, UCSD Open House, "Summer Block Party," Polar research exhibit booth (2016)
+· Scripps Open House, Polar research exhibit booth (2016)

-· SIO, UCSD Polar Science Faculty Candidate, Student Search Committee (2016)
+· Student Search Committee for Polar Science Faculty Candidate, SIO UCSD (2016)

 · UCSD Frontier of Innovation Scholarship Program (2017)